0x090909/keap_api/README.md

 ## Usage

-Below is an example of how to use the Simple Template library:
+Below is an example of how to use the Keap API:

 ### Basic Usage